 - Slowly add in flour and allow to cook 1-2 minutes.
 Stir in Guinness slowly.

 - Then add tomato paste, beef broth, carrots, celery, potatoes, bay leaves, and thyme.
+Add the meat back into the pot as well.
 Stir to fully combine.
 Reduce heat to low and simmer covered for 2 hours.

 - Remove lid and simmer an additional 30 minutes until beef is fall apart tender and the stew is nice and thick.